-Spending 3 and 1/2 years living in Amsterdam spawned a deep appreciation for Dutch and Belgian craft beers.
-Our top 5 list of unique pubs in Amsterdam offers a recommendation for beer enthusiasts of varying tastes (unless you just like Budweiser).
-Some of the pubs listed here draw quite a few tourists, but none are tourist traps because you’ll also find a solid mix of locals at each.
-Amsterdam is a small city, and there’s no shortage of tourist traps in the center.
+Amsterdam is a small city, but there’s no shortage of tourist traps serving only mass produced beer.
+We spent 3 and 1/2 years living in the center of Amsterdam, which spawned a deep appreciation for Dutch and Belgian craft beers.
+Our list of unique pubs in Amsterdam offers a recommendation for beer enthusiasts of varying tastes.
+Some of the pubs listed here draw quite a few tourists because they’re popular, but none are tourist traps because you’ll also find a solid mix of locals at each.

 If you only have one day in Amsterdam, t’Arendsnest is the place for a quintessentially Dutch drinking experience.
-They offer the best selection of Dutch micro brews in all of Holland, and they also have a uniquely outstanding menu of jenevers (Dutch gins).
-All of this is housed in a typically Dutch bar on the beautiful Herengracht canal.
+They offer the best selection of Dutch micro brews in all of Holland, with around 150 Dutch beers to choose from.
+They serve around 15 different Dutch craft beers on draft.
+Their policy is to serve at least one Dutch beer from each of the Netherlands’ 52 breweries.
+They also have an outstanding selection of jenevers (Dutch gins).
+All of this is housed in one of Amsterdam’s coziest (gezellig) bars along the beautiful Herengracht canal.

-When the weather is warm, t’Arendsnest is a great place to sit outside and watch the Dutch cruise the beautiful canal in their motor boats.
+When the weather is nice, t’Arendsnest , grab a table along the canal and watch boats and bicycles pass by in an idyllic setting.
 On unpleasant days (much of the year), t’Arendsnest is an awesome place to sift through their thick beer and Jenever menu.
 Lap up the ambiance at one the most unique pubs in Amsterdam.
 Ask for a recommendation to suit your tastes for the optimum experience.
+The owner Peter, who designed the bar himself and is often there, along with his staff, are friendly and passionate about Dutch beer and jenever.

 In de Wildeman